 Meetings & Meeting Cadence: When do you have testing brainstorm meetings?
 When do you have status meetings to check on upcoming tests and review currently running and recently completed ones?
 How often does the testing team meet with a broader group?

-Test Velocity: What is the goal for testing velocity: One test always running, ten tests per week, twenty five per quarter?
-Whatever it is, set an initial goal and modify this as needed to ensure that it is reasonable based on the actual pace of testing at your company.
+Test Velocity: What is the goal for testing velocity: One test always running, ten tests per week, twenty-five per quarter?
+Whatever it is, set an initial goal and modify this as needed to ensure that it is reasonable based on the actual testing pace at your company.

 Test Plan & Results Templates: Testing programs that are efficient run meaningful tests, act on the lessons of each test, and create testing documentation.
 Create a link to the most-updated testing template the company uses to document test plans and results.

-Links Key: Your links key is where you link to all of other essential information including your current testing roadmap, templates (described above), and an archive of test results.
+Links Key: Your links key is where you link to all the other essential information, including your current testing roadmap, templates (described above), and an archive of test results.
 If team members bookmark this page, they should easily be able to find any other relevant information they need.
 You may also want to link to pages that document definitions of the following: